A handyman is skilled at a wide range of general maintenance and home repair jobs. These are typically small or odd jobs that don’t require a permit.

-As a handyman, you will need a contractor license if you plan to do any work worth more than $1,000 or work that requires a building license.
+As a handyman, you will need a contractor license in Nevada if you plan to do any work worth more than $1,000 or work that requires a building license.
 The handyman exemption applies to work worth less than this amount.
 However, it limits the services you can offer.
 License is awarded by the Nevada Contractors Board.

 To be eligible for a license, you’ll need to show four years of work experience as a journeyman, foreman, supervising employee or contractor.
 Up to three years of experience can be substituted for years of education at an approved college.
 You’ll need to pass a trade exam and a business and law exam and show proof of insurance.

 Handymen are not required to have a state license to work in New Hampshire, which only licenses those who perform electrical, plumbing or asbestos abatement work.

 A handyman, known as a home improvement contractor, does not need to have a license to work in New Jersey, but is required to register with the New Jersey Division of Consumer Affairs.